learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

-When we provide two arguments to `.splice()`, the first is still the index at which to begin splicing, and the second dictates how many elements we want to remove from the array.
+When we provide two arguments to `.splice()`, the first is still the index at which to begin splicing, and the second dictates how many elements we want to remove from the `Array`.
 For example, to remove `3` elements, starting with the element at index `2`:

 ```js